Last Updated on June 4, 2023 by Dave Farquhar

 If and when the price of the raw material comes back down, I imagine someone will start selling smoke pellets again.
 That’s the way capitalism works.

 Reproduction original formula Lionel 196 smoke pellets

-As for the original formula, with it being a hazardous substance, don’t mess with it.
+As for the original formula, with ammonium nitrate being a hazardous substance, don’t mess with it.
 If the danger to yourself isn’t enough, remember, it will corrode your trains and eventually destroy them from the inside out.
-Not to mention stocking up on a substance that is useful for making bombs is a good way to call attention to yourself that you probably don’t want.
+Not to mention stocking up on the substance that Timothy McVeigh hoarded is a good way to call attention to yourself that you probably don’t want.